The best (in our opinion) online marketing books and resources

 Done that?
 Great!

-Here are some other fantastic marketing resources for small businesses and entrepreneurs.
+Here are some other fantastic internet marketing books and resources for small businesses and entrepreneurs.

 (By the way, we don’t profit from any of these recommendations.)

-Ten “must-have” (in our opinion) books for web marketing
+Ten “must-have” (in our opinion) books for online marketing

 Perhaps you already own this book (if you don’t, buy it now!).
 We are amazed, though, how many people own it, read it, love it, and then don’t do what it says!